cmaloney/dcos-docs/_pages/administration/installing/custom/troubleshooting.md

 # DC/OS Marathon

 DC/OS Marathon is started on the master nodes.
-The native Marathon instance that is the “init system” for DCOS.
+The native Marathon instance that is the “init system” for DC/OS.
 It starts and monitors applications and services.

 **Troubleshooting:**